wilsonli117/kanban-readme/README.md

 Frontend can be found at:
 https://github.com/wilsonli117/kanban-ui

-Frameworks/libraries used in frontned:
+Frameworks/libraries used in frontend:

     React
     Redux
     Axios

 To run please install dependencies using "npm install" and then the script "npm run start"